twurple/twurple/README.md

 ## Installation

-To add Twitch.js to your project, just execute:
+To add Twurple to your project, just execute:

-	yarn add twitch
+	yarn add @twurple/auth

 or using npm:

-	npm install twitch
+	npm install @twurple/auth

 ## Documentation

-A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.
+A good place to start with this library is the [documentation](https://twurple.github.io) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.

 ## Additional packages

-This core package only provides API and authentication functionality.
+The mentioned `@twurple/auth` package only provides authentication functionality.
 All the other things are located in separate packages:

+- [@twurple/api](https://twurple.github.io/chat) - make calls to the Kraken and Helix APIs
-- [twitch-chat-client](https://d-fischer.github.io/twitch-chat-client) - connect to and interact with Twitch Chat
+- [@twurple/chat](https://twurple.github.io/chat) - connect to and interact with Twitch Chat
-- [twitch-pubsub-client](https://d-fischer.github.io/twitch-pubsub-client) - listen to events using the Twitch PubSub interface
+- [@twurple/pubsub](https://twurple.github.io/pubsub) - listen to events using the Twitch PubSub interface
-- [twitch-webhooks](https://d-fischer.github.io/twitch-webhooks) - listen to events using WebHooks
+- [@twurple/webhooks](https://twurple.github.io/webhooks) - listen to events using WebHooks
+- [@twurple/eventsub](https://twurple.github.io/eventsub) - listen to events using EventSub

 ## If you're getting stuck...